The program of the CEPLAS Graduate School is comprised of a 1-year qualification phase followed by a doctoral research

-The career training programme includes workshops in career-relevant transferable skills (two are mandatory) to further train doctoral researchers for their future career.
+The career training programme includes workshops in career-relevant transferable skills (five are mandatory) to further train doctoral researchers for their future career.
 Transferabel skills courses completed in the qualification phase may be credited to courses in the dissertation phase.
 Offers range from excursions to industry, numerous course offers to a „Speed Dating with Industry“ event in accordance with the doctoral students’ needs and interests.